ethanc8/opencv-python-docs/source/cv2.dnn.md

 :type swapRB: bool
 :param crop: flag which indicates whether image will be cropped after resize or not
 :type crop: bool
 :param ddepth: Depth of output blob.
 Choose CV_32F or CV_8U.@details if @p crop is true, input image is resized so one side after resize is equal to corresponding dimension in @p size and another one is equal or larger.
 Then, crop from the center is performed.
-If @p crop is false, direct resize without cropping and preserving aspect ratio is performed. @returns 4-dimensional Mat with NCHW dimensions order.
+If @p crop is false, direct resize without cropping and preserving aspect ratio is performed.
 :type ddepth: int
+:return: 4-dimensional Mat with NCHW dimensions order.
-:rettype: cv2.typing.MatLike
+:rtype: cv2.typing.MatLike
 ````